20 things you didn’t know about dwarf minke whales

 6. Like fingerprints are to humans, the white and grey markings on the sides of a minke whale are unique to each whale, making each one different from the next!

 8. They may not be the oldest, but minke whales are one of the fastest types of whales.
-They can travel at speeds of up to 22 kilometres per hour, which is fast for a whopping whale!
+They can travel at speeds greater than 20 knots (more than 30km per hour), which is fast for a whopping whale!

 9. Like humpback whales, minke whales are baleen feeders.
 This means they munch on krill and small fish with their comb-like rows of bristles which allow water to flow through but traps their food.